github/codeql/docs/language/learn-ql/javascript/introduce-libraries-ts.rst

 CodeQL libraries for TypeScript
 ===============================

-This article is an overview of the libraries you can use to analyze databases generated from TypeScript codebases.
-Using the libraries makes it easier for you to write queries.
+You can use libraries to analyze databases generated from TypeScript codebases.
+Using these libraries makes it easier for you to write queries.

 Overview
 --------